Core Course

 Kresge 1: Academic Literacy and Ethos (“Core”)

-In Kresge 1 (also called “Core”), first-year students learn foundational practices for intellectual and personal development in an academic community: analysis, critical thinking, meta-cognition, engagement with others across difference, and self-efficacy.
-Kresge 1, taught seminar-style in a class of 25-30 students, empowers you to practice academic styles of reading, analysis, and discussion that will contribute to your success as a student no matter which major you choose.
-The course also helps you to ground yourself and feel a sense of belonging to the college community you’ve just joined.
+In KRSG 1 (also called “Core”), first-year students learn foundational practices for intellectual and personal development in an academic community: analysis, critical thinking, meta-cognition, engagement with others across difference, and self-efficacy.
+Taught seminar-style in a class of 25-30 students, KRSG 1 empowers students to practice academic styles of reading, analysis, and discussion that will contribute to their success as a student no matter which major they choose.
+The course also helps first-years to build a sense of belonging to the college community they’ve just joined.